cyanxiao/nimblog/README.md

 ## 🧪 Contribution

 Feel free to contribute to Nimblog.

-Visit [official guide contribution page](https://nimblog.vercel.app/#/contribution).
+Run `yarn` to install all dependencies.

+Nimblog uses Parcel as the build tool.
+Run `yarn dev` to make live changes to the project.
+Run `yarn build` to build the production version.

+Note that Parcel does not support invoking static assets natively, so static files are put in `\static` to make sure they can be accessed with HMR.